althonos/nafcodec/README.md

   without having to decode full blocks.
 - **optional decoding**: Allow the decoder to skip the decoding of certains fields, such as ignoring quality strings when they are not needed.

-The following features are planned:

-- **encoder**: Implement an encoder as well, using either in-memory buffers or temporary files to grow the archive.
+- **flexible encoder**: The encoder is implemented using an abstract storage interface for temporary data, which allows to keep sequence in memory or inside a temporary folder.

 ### 🔌 Usage